Billy Budd

-Plot
+Plot summary

-Billy Budd is a seaman impressed into service aboard HMS Bellipotent in the year 1797, when the Royal Navy was reeling from two major mutinies and was threatened by the Revolutionary French Republic's military ambitions.
-He is impressed to this large warship from another, smaller, merchant ship, The Rights of Man (named after the book by Thomas Paine).
-As his former ship moves off, Budd shouts, "And good-bye to you too, old Rights-of-Man."
+Billy Budd is an English seaman impressed into service aboard the Royal Navy warship HMS Bellipotent in 1797, when the Navy was reeling from the Spithead and Nore mutinies and threatened by the French First Republic's military ambitions.
+He is impressed onto Bellipotent from the British merchant ship The Rights of Man (named after the book by Thomas Paine).

 Billy, a foundling from Bristol, has an innocence, good looks and a natural charisma that make him popular with the crew.
 He has a stutter, which becomes more noticeable when under intense emotion.
 He arouses the antagonism of the ship's master-at-arms, John Claggart.
 Claggart, while not unattractive, seems somehow "defective or abnormal in the constitution", possessing a "natural depravity."
 Envy is Claggart's explicitly stated emotion toward Budd, foremost because of his "significant personal beauty," and also for his innocence and general popularity.
-(Melville further opines that envy is "universally felt to be more shameful than even felonious crime.")
 This leads Claggart to falsely charge Billy with conspiracy to mutiny.
 When the captain, Edward Fairfax "Starry" Vere, is presented with Claggart's charges, he summons Claggart and Billy to his cabin for a private meeting.
 Claggart makes his case and Billy, astounded, is unable to respond, due to his stutter.
 In his extreme frustration he strikes out at Claggart, killing him instantly.

 Vere convenes a drumhead court-martial.
 He acts as convening authority, prosecutor, defense counsel and sole witness (except for Billy).
 He intervenes in the deliberations of the court-martial panel to persuade them to convict Billy, despite their and his beliefs in Billy's moral innocence.
 (Vere says in the moments following Claggart's death, "Struck dead by an angel of God!
 Yet the angel must hang!")
-Vere claims to be following the letter of the Mutiny Act and the Articles of War.
+Vere claims to be following the letter of the Mutiny Acts and the Articles of War.